Design a architecture for food delivery service like Swiggy or ubereats

 - Delivery Executive – Delivery of food

 Now that we found our end users and also the services we are offering.
-Let’s try to design the architecture to fulfill it-
+Let’s try to design the architecture to fulfil it-

 Here we have our Service to handle all the requirements and MySQL as database.
 Its the simplest System design anyone can think of for this type of app.